Posted in Bladder control

 a hospital bed

-Posted in personal care after stroke stroke recovery stroke rehabilitation
+Posted in personal care after stroke stroke rehabilitation

 Bedsores (pressure injuries) after stroke